higherkinded/vim-colors-futuristic-green/README.md

 # Futuristic green

-A little colorscheme I've made to match my rice.
+A little vim colorscheme I've made to match my rice.

 ## How to install it?